mocaOS/memes/README.md

 - **📂 Category Browser** - Explore memes organized by era and significance
 - **🎲 Randomizer** - Get a random meme from across the entire collection
+- **🔍 Full-Screen View** - View any meme at full size with a dedicated full-screen mode
 - **📋 One-Click Copy** - Copy memes directly to your clipboard to share anywhere
 - **⬇️ Easy Downloads** - Download any meme with a single click
 - **🎨 MOCA Design** - Clean monochrome UI with the MOCA aesthetic